 Iron deficiency is the most common nutrient deficiency and a major public health problem worldwide.
-Young children and women of childbearing age are at particular risk as their dietary iron intakes are often insufficient to support increased physiological requirements during rapid growth in children, and during menstruation and pregnancy in women.
+Young children and women of childbearing age are at particular risk, as their dietary iron intakes are often insufficient to support increased physiological requirements during rapid growth in children, and during menstruation and pregnancy in women.
 Dr Ewa Szymlek-Gay, Senior Lecturer with the School of Exercise and Nutrition Sciences, offers a brief introduction to this topic.

 In adults, iron deficiency, even in the absence of anaemia, has been associated with increased fatigue, depression, and poorer cognitive function, while maternal anaemia during pregnancy has been associated with poorer maternal and infant outcomes.
 By compromising both physical and intellectual capacity in children and women, iron deficiency markedly undermines a country’s productivity.